jD91mZM2/minttp/README.md

 ## [http](https://users.rust-lang.org/t/announcing-the-http-crate/12123)

-minttp **partially** (and optionally) implements http, which gives you united syntax for web requests
+minttp **optionally** implements the http crate, which gives you united syntax for web requests
 across libraries.
-It currently only implements request, not response.

 To see it in action, check out `examples/http.rs`.

-*Note: The support for this works, but is kind of messy.
-It's disabled by default.*
+*Note: The support for this is disabled by default.*

 ## Usage